The Acne-Healing Powers Of Grapefruit

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-The grapefruit, meanwhile, was first bred in Jamaica in only the 17th century as a hybrid between a sweet orange and a pomelo, by a figure of legend called Captain Shaddock.
-It’s assumed that Shaddock was a member of the British East India sea company, but whether this sea captain really created the grapefruit or even existed is a mystery that continues today…
+The grapefruit, meanwhile, was first bred in Jamaica in the 17th century, as a hybrid of a sweet orange and a pomelo, by a mysterious figure of legend called Captain Shaddock.
+It’s assumed that Shaddock was a member of the British East India sea company, but whether this sea captain really created the grapefruit (or even existed) is a mystery that continues to this day…

-…and another mystery, which we will now solve, is whether grapefruit is a beneficial fruit for acne.
+…and another mystery, which we will now solve, is whether grapefruit is beneficial for acne.

 The perils of grapefruit – very few

-All is well with the traditional fruit villains, but then there’s the medication interference.
-Grapefruits contain a set of compounds called furocoumarins and one flavonoid called naringin which can decrease the human body’s CYP3A4 activity.
+All is well with the traditional fruit villains, but then there’s the notorious medication interference.
+Grapefruits contain a set of compounds called furocoumarins and one flavonoid called naringenin which can decrease the human body’s CYP3A4 activity.

 This enzyme metabolises many hormones and chemicals, reducing their levels in the bloodstream, including many pharmaceutical medications like statins.
-The inhibition lasts for 48 to 72 hours; the furocoumarins function by binding to CYP3A4 molecules and irreversibly inactivating them, and it takes two days plus to generate more.
+The inhibition lasts for 48 to 72 hours; the furocoumarins function by binding to CYP3A4 molecules and irreversibly inactivating them.
+It then takes two plus days to generate more.

 Read Annihilate Your Acne – get the greatest diet ever for clear and radiant skin

-This results in A) the medication staying in the bloodstream for too long, or B) “pro-drugs” becoming ineffective since they function by metabolising into another compound.
+The results in A) medications staying in the bloodstream for too long, or B) “pro-drugs” becoming ineffective, since they function by metabolising into another compound.
 Doctors prescribing drugs commonly advise against eating grapefruit.
 Next time you wake up in hospital, take a look around and observe the complete lack of grapefruit.

-So firstly, avoid grapefruit if you’re on any medications.
-Secondly, this power might affect acne because testosterone is partially metabolised by the CYP3A4 enzyme.
+Firstly then, avoid grapefruit if you’re on any medications.
+Secondly, this power might affect acne, because testosterone is partially metabolised by the CYP3A4 enzyme.

-Therefore grapefruit might increase testosterone levels; bodybuilders have been speculating about this for years.
-If you’re a man more testosterone is perfectly acceptable, but if you’re a woman, stay away unless you want oily skin.
+Therefore, feasting on grapefruit each day might increase your testosterone levels.
+Bodybuilders have been speculating about this for years.
+If you’re a man, more testosterone is perfectly acceptable, but if you’re a woman, the result could be a sudden flood of oily skin.

 Similarly, grapefruit might increase cortisol, the main stress hormone.
-This study analysed both grapefruit juice and licorice root and observed a ratio shift towards cortisol and away from cortisone, a much less active stress hormone.
-Inactivation of 11β-HSD was responsible; this enzyme converts cortisol to cortisone.
+This study analysed both grapefruit juice and licorice root, and observed a shift in the ratio towards cortisol and away from cortisone, a much less active stress hormone.
+Inactivation of 11β-HSD was responsible; this is the main enzyme which converts cortisol to cortisone.

 The problem for acne would be extra stress hormones, since caffeine spikes them significantly.
-But luckily the evidence is weak here; this study gave caffeine and water or caffeine and grapefruit juice to ten volunteers and no difference in the caffeine half-life was noted.
+But luckily, the evidence is weaker here.
+This study gave either A) caffeine and water or B) caffeine and grapefruit juice to ten volunteers, and noted no different in the caffeine half life.

 But overall, grapefruits are fairly harmless for acne when eaten.